nikhilreddydev/json/docs/mkdocs/docs/integration/package_managers.md

 Please see the Meson project for any issues regarding the packaging.

 The provided `meson.build` can also be used as an alternative to CMake for installing `nlohmann_json` system-wide in which case a pkg-config file is installed.
-To use it, simply have your build system require the `nlohmann_json` pkg-config dependency.
+To use it, have your build system require the `nlohmann_json` pkg-config dependency.
 In Meson, it is preferred to use the [`dependency()`](https://mesonbuild.com/Reference-manual.html#dependency) object with a subproject fallback, rather than using the subproject directly.